CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_custom_template_variables/README.md

 --|--
 1|Content property
 2|Tile property
+3|Subtree property
+4|Tileset property
-3|Implicit tile coordinates
+5|Implicit tile coordinates

-For example, if the the content and tile both have a `level` property, the content property value is used.
+For example, if the content and tile both have a `level` property, the content property value is used.
 The implicit tile coordinate level is not used.